 - Climate change

-- Studying Curlew patterns across Europe - by looking at areas with healthier Curlew populations, this can indicate potential conservation actions that could help in the UK
+- Studying Curlew patterns across Europe - by looking at areas with healthier Curlew populations, we will assess potential conservation actions that could help in the UK

-- Investigating home range and habitat use of breeding Curlew using remote tracking - to understand why breeding Curlew are generally failing to benefit from habitat management undertaken as part of agri-environment schemes
+- Investigating home range and habitat use of breeding Curlew using remote tracking - studies in Wales and a PhD studentship based at the University of East Anglia will help us to understand why breeding Curlew are generally failing to benefit from habitat management undertaken as part of agri-environment schemes

-- Analysing long-term ringing data to better determine annual survival rates - to expand the currently limited knowledge of survival rates in specific areas of the country
+- Analysing long-term ringing data to better determine annual survival rates - to understand how the survival rates of birds using different wintering locations have changed over time

 This work will help guide conservation at both local and national levels by informing management plans for protected sites and the approach of agri-environment schemes.